-For many types of lower back and leg pain, epidural steroid injections are a typical therapy choice.
+For many lower back and leg pain types, epidural steroid injections are a typical therapy choice.
 They’ve been around for a long time and are regarded an important part of nonsurgical lower back pain and sciatica treatment.

-Because it includes injecting a local anesthetic and steroid medicine to the epidural area that surrounds the spinal cord and nerve roots, the injection is called an epidural steroid injection.
+Because it includes injecting a local anesthetic and steroid medicine into the epidural area that surrounds the spinal cord and nerve roots, the injection is called an epidural steroid injection.

-Enable the patient to participate in a complete physical therapy and achieve progress.
+- Enable the patient to participate in complete physical therapy and achieve progress.

 In most circumstances, an epidural shot for back pain may be advised as part of a patient’s treatment plan after multiple nonsurgical treatments, such as drugs and physical therapy, have been attempted and before surgery is contemplated.